-Jamie Martin, fellow homeschooler and the author of Give Your Child the World, has done all of the work for us.
+Jamie Martin, a fellow homeschooler and the author of Give Your Child the World has done all of the work for us.

 Jamie has organized books by geographical region and recommended reading age.
 This is an invaluable resource that I have highlighted, doggy-eared, and continue to return to time and again.

 I am going to wrap this up by encouraging you to access what I believe to be the greatest resource of all.